 Michèle Harding, BScSW, MES

-Michèle holds a Master in Environmental Studies from York University, and a BSc (Cum Laude) in Social Work from the State University of New York at Buffalo.
+Michèle holds a Master’s degree in Environmental Studies from York University, and a BSc (Cum Laude) in Social Work from the State University of New York at Buffalo.
 Her foci have been community planning, social policy and legislation.
-She believes in the strength of community and value community action, and has undertaken leadership roles in many local, city-wide, provincial and international non-profit organizations to advocate for community health and health equity, including the South Riverdale Community Health Centre (past President), the Ontario Health Coalition (first Executive Director), the Ontario Public Health Association (former Director & Public Policy Chair), and the Ralph Thornton Community Centre (Board and Planning Committee Chair).
-She has also worked on numerous community development projects relating to affordable housing, domestic violence reduction, employment training, literacy and health, and support services for seniors, youth, women, aboriginal people and refugees.
-As a member of Care Watch’s Board of Directors, Michèle also chairs our Strategy Task Group.
+She believes in the strength of community and value community action, and has undertaken leadership roles in many local, city-wide, provincial and international non-profit organizations to advocate for community health and health equity, including the South Riverdale Community Health Centre (past President), the Ontario Health Coalition (first Executive Director), the Ontario Public Health Association (former Director & Public Policy Chair), and the Ralph Thornton Community Centre (past Board and Planning Committee Chair).
+She has also worked on numerous community development projects relating to affordable housing, domestic violence reduction, employment training, literacy, and health and support services for seniors, youth, women, Indigenous peoples and refugees.
+Michèle also serves as a board member of Elder Abuse Prevention Ontario.

 Gail’s experience spans various health care settings, beginning at the University of Toronto, where she helped manage health services research projects.
 She became involved with services for seniors while at the Ministry of Health and Long-Term Care, where she worked with the GTA LHINs on obtaining approval for their “Aging at Home” initiatives.
 At West Park Healthcare Centre, she has participated in planning the Geriatric Functional Enhancement Service and Acquired Brain Injury Day Program, developing a strategy for Chronic Obstructive Pulmonary Disease, and working with clinical service managers on their annual goals and objectives.